Nigg Energy Park could get work from Moray Firth wind farm

 The MORL project was one of two planned for the Outer Moray Firth that was given approval from the Scottish government in March.

-The two neighbouring projects - from MORL and Beatrice Offshore Windfarm Limited - involve a total of 326 turbines.'New jobs'
+The two neighbouring projects - from MORL and Beatrice Offshore Windfarm Limited - involve a total of 326 turbines.

 The Scottish government said the combined development off the Caithness coast would be the world's third biggest offshore wind farm.